SapienzaNLP/united-srl/README.md

 ```

 ### Other references
-In our experiments, we used trained the model from [*Bridging the Gap in Multilingual Semantic Role Labeling: a Language-Agnostic Approach*](https://www.aclweb.org/anthology/2020.coling-main.120).
+In our experiments, we used the model from [*Bridging the Gap in Multilingual Semantic Role Labeling: a Language-Agnostic Approach*](https://www.aclweb.org/anthology/2020.coling-main.120).
 ```bibtex
 @inproceedings{conia-navigli-2020-bridging,
     title = "Bridging the Gap in Multilingual Semantic Role Labeling: a Language-Agnostic Approach",